gilmarUFG/rs_es_20251_g7/atividades_supervisionadas/ae_aula07_HugoMoreno.md

 - Facilita feedback do cliente no início do processo
 - Ajuda a identificar requisitos ausentes ou pouco claros
 - Reduz o risco de desenvolver a solução errada
-- Ciclo contínuo de refinamento até atender às necessidades do cliente[^4]
+- Ciclo contínuo de refinamento até atender às necessidades do cliente

 **Desvantagens:**